MinetaMinoru/MinetaMinoru/README.md

 - !!
 I'm 18, so please be aware of that & only int if you're at least 15+ !!
 - Literally the #1 FBACC FAN EVER !!
 MY FAVE THING EVER ^_^
 - Also a huuge MHA fan!
 If it's not clear enough the dni thing is a joke, I LOVE Mineta !
 XD
-- Do NOT try to argue on if it's okay to like Mineta or not, I promise you it's not that deep.
-Jst respect my opinion & I'll respect yours + You can jst hide me if it bothers you that much
 - I don't have a dni, I'll jst hide you.
 But because there's a lot of weird ppl in this game, I will mention if u ship child/adult or incest stuff, I'm hiding you, no exceptions.
 - Aside from gross stuff like that, though, never be afraid to interact!!
 I'm always willing to talk
 - Feel free to add me on Disc @ Fannihilator !
 And that's all rlly